HOW TO RIDE FASTER ON YOUR BIKE: 10 BETTER WAYS – GEAR AND KIT

 - There aren’t huge differences – a few watts, about a second every three kilometers/two miles – in aero performance between mid-depth (45mm to 60mm) wheels that roadies use and the deep dish (Zipp 808s and the like) that triathletes use.
 Enough for triathletes to justify it but not enough for road enthusiasts to worry about it, especially considering the disadvantages of handling the bigger wheels and their extra weight.

 - There aren’t big differences between clincher and tubular aero wheel drag, though modern clincher tires (especially tubeless ones) have been shown to have lower rolling resistance than tubulars.

-- There aren’t big differences in aero the performance between the top brands or wheels of similar depth.
+- There aren’t big differences in aero performance between the top brands or wheels of similar depth.
 See the chart below from ENVE of the testing done by Hambini.

 While wheel makers will use every gram of drag difference to market their wheels one way or another, the important take away is that you should ride aero wheels if you want to go faster, but you don’t need to obsess on the relative aero merits of one brand vs. another.
-You should look instead at the whole package of benefits and drawbacks that come with a wheelset including its stiffness, comfort, handling, weight, price, how they appeal to you, etc. I consider 20 performance, design, quality and cost factors in my selection criteria for all-around wheelsets, which you can read here.
+You should look instead at the whole package of benefits and drawbacks that come with a wheelset including its stiffness, comfort, handling, weight, price, how they appeal to you, etc. I consider 20 performance, design, quality, and cost factors in my criteria for recommending all-around wheelsets, which you can read here.